T0ha/ezodf/docs/index.rst

 =================================

 **ezodf** is a Python package to create new or open existing OpenDocumentFormat files to extract, add, modify or delete document data.
+Supported python versions are CPython 2.7 and CPython 3.2+, because the `lxml` package is needed, PyPy support isn't possible at this time (01.01.2012).

 To open an existing document, just use the :func:`ezodf.opendoc` function::